mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Search

+* to open, click magnifying glass icon in left nav or press ctrl-F (cmd-F) for "find"
+  * I mapped ctrl-S (cmd-S) to this which was workbench.action.files.saveAs
 * can search for a string (default) or regular expression (toggle .\* button in popup)
   * do not surround regular expression with slashes